lucioferro/android-changelog/README.md

 Done !

 ## Acknowledgments

+This library is a port of Lucy Linder's android-changelog to AndroidX with Material Design Components.
+I also added customizable icons.

 This library has been motivated by the following project (from whom I reused the xml structure):